-This is the Cabinet Mountain Wilderness, a slight bit more than 35 miles long, this is a rugged mountain range containing glaciated peaks, valleys, and pristine lakes.
+This is the Cabinet Mountain Wilderness, slightly more than 35 miles long, this is a rugged mountain range containing glaciated peaks, valleys, and pristine lakes.
 This wilderness lays between the Kootenai River to the north and the Clark Fork River to the south and contains 94,272-acre primitive wilderness areas protected by the National Wilderness Preservation Act.
-In the above image, Ibex Peak and Little Ibex Peak loom forebodingly over the Kaniksu National Forest and behind the mountain in the distance across the valley lies Scotty Peak shrouded in clouds.
+In the above image, Ibex Peak and Little Ibex Peak loom forebodingly over the Kaniksu National Forest, and behind the mountain in the distance across the valley lies Scotty Peak shrouded in clouds.

 The Cabinet Mountains along with the Selkirk Mountains close to the west are considered some of the most pristine and untouched “wild” mountains in the lower 48 starts of the United States.
-These lush, untamed mountains trend north to south with elevations ranging from a low of 2,880 feet (877m) down in the valleys up to 8,738 feet (2,663m) on top of Snowshoe Peak, seen in the image below in the middle of the range on the horizon with Ibex Peak rising above the northern ridge of Berray Mountain on the right and the crystal clear, pure waters of Bull River in the foreground, reflecting the brilliant colors of a winter sky.
+These lush, untamed mountains trend north to south with elevations ranging from a low of 2,880 feet (877m) down in the valleys up to 8,738 feet (2,663m) on top of Snowshoe Peak, seen in the image below in the middle of the range on the horizon.
+Ibex Peak rises above the northern ridge of Berray Mountain on the right and the crystal clear, pure waters of Bull River slowly drift by in the foreground, reflecting the brilliant colors of a winter sky.

 In the image below, ghostly fingers of fog drape heavily forested mountainsides in the Kaniksu National Forest where Basin Creek makes its way down from the high ridges on Government Mountain, shrouded in clouds above.
 It is early spring with the snow melting, under heavy rainfall the long brown leaves of the densely matted reed canarygrass on both sides of the Bull River are still flattened on the ground by the weight of the winter’s snowfall.